5axes/CustomSupportCylinder/README.md

 This plugin offer now much more possibilities :
 ----

-- Possibility to define cylindrical / squarred support
+- Possibility to define cylindrical / squarred / custom by 2 points support
 - Possibility to define the support size
 - Visualisation of the support on the total height
 - Possibility to add angle to obtain conical support